A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Introduction

 Machine translation (MT) is the process of automating translation between natural languages with the aid of computers.
 Translation, in itself, is a difficult task even for humans as it requires a thorough understanding of the source text and a good knowledge of the target language, hence requiring the human translators to have high degree of proficiency in both languages.
 Due to the dearth of professional translators and the rapid need of availability of multilingual digital content, for example, on the Internet, MT has grown immensely over the past few decades for the purposes of international communication.
 The global market for machine translation is expected\footnote{\url{https://www.psmarketresearch.com/market-analysis/machine-translation-market}} to reach USD 2.3 billion by 2023, with an expected average annual growth rate of 20.9\%.
 The global deep learning market size was valued\footnote{\url{http://www.grandviewresearch.com/industry-analysis/deep-learning-market}} at USD 272.0 million in 2016, and is expected\footnote{\url{http://www.grandviewresearch.com/press-release/global-deep-learning-market}} to reach USD 10.2 billion by 2025.
 Higher accuracy MT can better facilitate interlingual communication in various areas, e.g., business, education, and government.
 It contributes to the economic growth by reducing the cost of production and trade, and providing better marketing opportunities for businesses.

 Up until a few years ago, MT was mostly formalised through statistical techniques, hence very aptly named statistical machine translation (SMT), and involved meticulously crafting features to extract implicit information from corpora of bilingual sentence-pairs \cite{Brown:1993}.
 These hand-engineered features were an intrinsic part of SMT and were one of the reasons behind its inflexibility.
-MT has come a long way from then to the state-of-the-art neural machine translation (NMT) systems \cite{Sutskever:14, Bahdanau:15, Vaswani:17}, which are based on neural network architectures requiring little to no feature engineering.
+MT has come a long way since then to the state-of-the-art neural machine translation (NMT) systems \cite{Sutskever:14, Bahdanau:15, Vaswani:17}, which are based on neural network architectures requiring little to no feature engineering.
 MT systems have seen rapid improvements in the past few years, and this has added to their popularity among the general public \cite{Metz2016, Kraus2016} and the research community \cite{Wu:2016, Johnson:17, Dehghani:18}.

 \emph{Inspite of its success, MT has been mainly based on strong independence and locality assumptions, that is, translating sentences in isolation independent of their document-level inter-dependencies.} Text, on the contrary, does not consist of isolated, unrelated elements, but of collocated and structured group of sentences bound together by complex linguistic elements, referred to as the \emph{discourse} \cite{Jurafsky:2009}.
-Ignoring the inter-relations among these discourse elements results in translations which may seemingly be perceived as fine but lack crucial properties of the text.
-Hence, ignoring the document context in translation hinders the transmission of the intended meaning.
+Ignoring the inter-relations among these discourse elements results in translations which may seemingly be perceived as good but lack crucial properties of the text.
+In other words, ignoring the document context in translation hinders the transmission of the intended meaning.